kervinch/Parking-Optimization-Techniques/README.md

 This project is hosted using Firebase Hosting at: https://thesis-app-e5599.firebaseapp.com/

+Only the Analytics part of the web app is used for thesis.
+The other components are just an addition and isn't core.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

 ## Development server